guilhermetheis/nbastatsgenerator/README.md

 ## References

 [This repo seems to do exactly what intended with this code](https://github.com/erilu/web-scraping-NBA-statistics).
 The repository itself is extremely useful, but it seems somewhat rigid.
 I'll be doing it mostly my way.
 It seems that, as of right now, the baseline project works with careers.
 Meanwhile I'd like to be able to plot daily sort-of-speaking.
 This is to generate the data daily and present it.
-Little post-processing is intended.
+Little post-processing is intended for career stats for now.
 It is to show ppg evolution, 3PT% evolution, standings, etc.

 ## Roadmap

 - [X] Extract all teams
 - [X] Extract all player infos
 - [X] Create a table out of it
-- [ ] Create filtering (need to take out TWs)
+- [X] Create filtering (need to take out TWs)
+- [ ] Get the images from teams and players
+- [ ] Start post-processing